 How to Grow Perennial Geraniums

-Most cransbill geraniums can be started from seed, however the newer hybrids are sterile and must be purchased as plants.
+Most cranesbill geraniums can be started from seed, however, the newer hybrids are sterile and must be purchased as plants.

 Geraniums prefer full sun and a well-drained, moderately rich soil.
 They can handle partial shade, but become more prone to mildew if kept damp.